Help us improve our content by rating this page.

-Alternative practices and experimentation underscore Contemporary Arts and Performance’s research.
+Alternative practices and experimentation underscore the research focus within the Contemporary Arts and Performance Group.
 Through the diverse range of processes and products, artistic investigations question the human condition and draw attention to the various ways in which knowledge is experienced, conceived and conveyed.
-Sounds, shapes, textures; dynamics, movement and images, interconnect to inform research within academic boundaries and enrich the cultural imagination.
-The unexpected meets critical reflection, with research in and about creative practices the focus.
-Disciplinary specific analyses lie side by side with inter-disciplinary pursuits.
+This human self-in-connection with certain sounds, shapes, textures, dynamics, movement and images inform research within academic boundaries and enrich the cultural imagination.